EpsilonHeap/EpsilonHeap.github.io/posts/application-of-machine-learning-in-quantitative-finance.md

 Stochastic gradient descent, by adding randomness and averaging over a subset to the directed exploration process in learning, enhances the robustness and predictive capabilities of ML algorithms.
 In addition to making learning large problems (high dimensions and large data sets) possible, sampling and averaging allows for excursions that may not occur if considered as a whole.
 Introduction of randomness mitigates the undesirable tendency to be 'stuck' in saddle points of high dimensional curved spaces during learning.
 Again, these are attractive properties that address what is problematic in trading.

+# Promising Start

+Under the directive of incorporting fundamental ideas from ML to enhance existing practices in quantitaive trading, a simple algorithm was constructed with components analogous to those from ML described in the last section.
+Again, the emphasis in on capturing the esscense of the role rather than duplicating the algorithms in a differnt setting.

+Alas, the nature of trading is to share little and protect intellectual properties.
+Therefore, details will be scant.
+The main take-away is that this direction of research could be fruitful.
+In a business where most everyone is sharp and hungry, some hints may be all that is needed to give away everything.
+Here goes ...

+The work presented here were developed on the [Quantopian](https://www.quantopian.com/) platform.
+Some well-studied signals with 'weak' alphas - they do not work anymore today - were examined for the possibility of being enhanced in systematic fashion.

+Given that the results are compared on a relative basis, practicle concerns such as commissions (fees paid to trade) and slippage (advertised prices are less that what is actually paid) could be neglected.
+But, these results do include slippage and commission.
+They were developed with the hopes of being profitable algorithms after all.
+The period will be from 01/04/2011 to 07/30/2012 where the signals under consideration still had some alphas.
+Slippage is 3 basis points with a volume limit of 0.1.
+Per trade cost is $2.95.
+Do not worry if these numbers are gibberish to you.

+## Signals (or Factors)

+The signals used are commonly refered to as factors.
+Factors are quantities - eg. price/earnings (P/E) - associate with an equity which are then sorted by some criteria.
+The sorted list of values are then typically bucketed into quantiles.
+The virtue of being in a quantile is consider indicative of some important difference from objects in another quantile.
+For instance, the premise may be that equities within the top 10% of P/E will behave markedly different from equities in the botton 10% in a manner that could lead to profitable trades.

+SMA
+Momentum

 [TBD ...]